On this page

 Error response example:

 Note: By default, the access token expires in an hour.
-You need to request a new access token after your token expires.
+Request a new access token after your token expires.

 Make Okta API requests